jstet/docker_compose_host_hetzner/README.md

 copier copy gh:jstet/docker_compose_host_hetzner  <project_name>
 ```
 This will start an interactive prompt.
-ATTENTION: If you dont want sensitive credentials included in your code, skip the last two questions regarding API tokens.
+ATTENTION: If you dont want sensitive credentials included in your code, answer no to the question regarding creation of setup.sh.
+Setup.sh is added to .gitignore

 ## Steps after Generation